thescientist13/copy-dots/README.md

 ## Usage

-**copy-dotS** has one required paramater, which is a path.
+**copy-dots** has one required paramater, which is a path.
 Additional options available to include other file types / patterns.

 ### Path (required)

-**copy-dots** at least neads to know what path to copy your files from.
+**copy-dots** at least needs to know what path to copy your files from.

 ```sh
 $ npx copy-dots ../../my-project